developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/re2x/ButtonBar/buttonbar1/index.md

 ## Overview

-The ButtonBar1 Module is used to show/hide the particular button Bar.The size,position,saction and other button attributes can not be controlled via this API set,Please refer to ButtoBar XML parameter guide for those details.For more information on button bars please also see the configuration parameters section to set the path of the xml.This module will only set the visibilty parameter of the button bar.
+The ButtonBar1 Module is used to show/hide the particular ButtonBar.
+The size, position, action and other button attributes can not be controlled via this API set.
+Please refer to <a href="http://techdocs.zebra.com/enterprise-browser/1-7/guide/">ButtonBar Usage Guide</a> for further details.

 ## Syntax